05 April 2018

 Shoes are considered dirty and are expected to be removed upon entering a home, a place of spiritual significance or a ryokan.
 Look out for shoe cupboards, ‘step ups’ and areas with tatami matting or polished wood floors – these all signify places where you should remove your shoes.

-Top tip: while traveling in Japan you may have to take off your shoes several times a day so might make sense to opt for easily removable footwear.
+Top tip: while travelling in Japan you may have to take off your shoes several times a day so might make sense to opt for easily removable footwear.

 At Scott Dunn, most of the properties we recommend offer private onsens.
 However, if you don’t have access to a private onsen, visiting a communal onsen is common practice in Japan, and offers a relaxing cultural experience, albeit one that is subject to a number of key dos and don’ts.
 You are expected to shower before getting into the onsen and if applicable, tie up long hair before getting in.
 You also shouldn’t submerge your head underwater.
 Clothes (including bathing suits) and towels are not allowed in the onsens, and neither are tattoos, which are taboo in Japan.
 (If you have a private onsen in your room then you can probably do as you please – it’s unlikely anyone will find out!)